Used and loved by millions

 Common error

-Avoid assuming that because two variables are correlated, one causes the other.
-"Empirical evidence" might show a relationship, but further analysis is needed to establish causality.
+Avoid assuming that because two variables appear together, one causes the other.
+"Empirical evidence" may show a correlation, but further research is needed to establish causation.

 Antonio Rotolo, PhD - Digital Humanist | Computational Linguist | CEO @Ludwig.guru